 Princess Mary Christmas Tin

-Princess Mary was the teenaged daughter of Britain’s King George V. For Christmas 1914, she wanted to supply each soldier serving overseas with a gift from the British people.
+Princess Mary was the teenage daughter of Britain’s King George V. For Christmas 1914, she wanted to supply each soldier serving overseas with a gift from the British people.
 Her solution was to create the Soldiers and Sailors Christmas Fund and to solicit the public for donations.

-The public responded enthusiastically and enough money was raised to supply each service person with a brass, embossed box.
+The public responded enthusiastically, and enough money was raised to supply each service person with a brass, embossed box.

 Those who qualified for a box included:

-- All servicemen on the front line.
+- All servicemen on the front line

 - Soldiers in hospitals or on leave